UtsavMakhija/Astar-algorithm-maze-solver/README.md

-# AI Maze Solver using A* Algorithm
+# AI Maze Solver using A* Algorithm [ VITyarthi project ]
+###### UTSAV MAKHIJA ( 25BCE10713 )
 ## Project Overview
 The AI Maze Solver is an interactive application that demonstrates how Artificial Intelligence can be used to find the shortest path in a maze.
-It uses the A* (A-Star) Search Algorithm, one of the most efficient pathfinding techniques, to navigate from a start point to an end point while avoiding obstacles.
+It uses the A* Search Algorithm, an efficient pathfinding technique, to navigate from a start point to an end point while avoiding obstacles.
 The project also includes real-time visualization, allowing users to see how the algorithm explores the maze and reaches the solution step-by-step.
 ________________________________________
 ## Objectives